CybercentreCanada/assemblyline4_docs/docs/installation/cluster-microk8s.md

   <figcation></figcaption>
 </figure>

-??? cite "You can export the current VM to OVF as 'MasterNode-Template' "
+??? cite "You can export a 'Basic-Template' OVF that can be used as Appliance or Master(Part of cluster)"
+	Node consists of Microk8s/Helm/Kubectl
-	Your VM is now ready to enable an AL4 deployment {==Strong Appliance/ Master Node for 2 kind of clusters==}
+	{==Strong Appliance/ Master Node for 2 kind of clusters==}

 ## Setup Node(s)
 !!! tip "In this section we'll create Microk8s 3-node cluster"